-Veterinary medical students are at higher risk for exposure to rabies and tetanus than the general population.
-Therefore, all students enrolled in the College of Veterinary Medicine are required to be immunized against rabies and tetanus.
-Those who have not been immunized prior to enrollment in the college will be provided with the opportunity to be immunized by the Student Health Center during their first year.
-Students who are previously immunized for rabies are required to show proof that they have a protective titer of 1:5 or greater by RFFIT.
-Serum samples will be collected during the second year to determine if the student has a protective titer for rabies; those whose titer is insufficient will receive a booster vaccination.
+Veterinary medical students are at higher risk for exposure to tetanus and rabies than the general population.
+Therefore, all students enrolled in the College of Veterinary Medicine are required to be immunized against tetanus and rabies.
 Students are responsible for the cost of pre-exposure immunization and serology.
-Costs for post-exposure rabies prophylaxis will be the responsibility of the student.
+Costs for post-exposure rabies care will also be the responsibility of the student.

-Policy approved by the Dean, Associate Deans, Department Chairs, and Directors on January 13, 2010 and revised December 11,2013.
+Policy reviewed by the Director of Medical Services at the MU Student Health Center and approved by the Dean, Associate Deans, Department Chairs, and Directors on May 11, 2022.